Lela (cannon): Description

 Lela always had a tube cast in the back, in which a wooden handle or tiller would be fitted.
 This tiller is used for aiming the gun.
 Lela has forked pivot mount (called cagak, cangkak lela, or rangking) with spike underneath to fit it on a ship's rail or the edge of a stockade.
 For land use they are commonly placed on corners of a fort or stockade, so they could cover alternately two different walls.
 Often, they have dolphins (metal lugs on top to lift the cannon) but they may be purely ornamental, as they can be picked up without hoisting it with ropes.
-Compared to European falconet with its history dating back to the 1500s, lela was shorter in range and lighter in weight but excels in ornamentation and design.
+Compared to European falconet with its history dating back to the 1500s, lela were shorter in range and lighter in weight but excels in ornamentation and design.

 Lela also refer to medium to large size Malay cannon.
 According to Isabella L. Bird, lelah is long and heavy gun made from brass, used for the defense of the stockades behind which the Malays usually fight (apilan and kota mara, or the Malay kubu fortification).
 They can reach as far as 1000 yards (914 m), and fire 4 pound (1.8 kg) shot.